 "and about that time I heard three loud reports evenly spaced which I presumed to be rifle or shotgun blasts."
-73
+76

-Another four witnesses: API photographer James Altgens74, motorcycle patrolman Marrion Baker75, Dallas news photographer Thomas Dillard76 and bystander Ronald Fischer77 gave qualified opinions, using words like "almost regular", "approximately", "pretty well even".
+Another four witnesses: API photographer James Altgens77, motorcycle patrolman Marrion Baker78, Dallas news photographer Thomas Dillard79 and bystander Ronald Fischer80 gave qualified opinions, using words like "almost regular", "approximately", "pretty well even".
 Fischer said "As far as I can remember, the shots were evenly spaced." but he also thought he had had heard four shots.
-Altgens could recall hearing only two of the shots and was not certain how many there were.
+Altgens could not specifically recall how many shots there were but he did say that there was only one shot before he took his photograph which corresponds to frame 255 of the Zapruder film - which is about 3.2 seconds before the final shot.